stemey/gform-app/docs/domain.md

 The domain model consists of entities, types and stores.
 Sometimes types are also called templates or schemas.

-An entity is usually a json document which is accessed through a store.
+An entity is usually a json document which is accessed via a store.
 A store provides access to entities via http or it serves them from a browser storage.
 Stores are an extension of `dojo/store`.
 They provide access to the entities types.
 All entities have a type.
 The type is usually a gform schema.
 It may be a different schema or type but it must be converted to gform schema to be useful.

 store.getDefault()
-store.template or store.templateSTore and store.typeProperty
+store.template or store.templateStore and store.typeProperty
 store.idProperty
-store.editorFactory?
+store.editorFactory

 ## schema